mautic/developer-documentation-new/docs/plugins/config.rst

     * - ``tag``
       - no
       - string
       - Define a :xref:`tag used by Symfony when compiling the container<Symfony 4 service tags>`.
-See :ref:`Mautic service tags` for Mautic specific tags.
+See :ref:`plugins/config:Mautic service tags` for Mautic specific tags.
     * - ``tags``
       - no
       - array
       - An array of tags when there are more than one.
-See :ref:`Mautic service tags` for Mautic specific tags.
+See :ref:`plugins/config:Mautic service tags` for Mautic specific tags.
 This supersedes ``tag``.
     * - ``tagArguments``
       - no
       - array